(Philippians 4:2–3) Reconcilable Differences

 At the close of her shift each day, when she gets to the end of her line, she always hollers out to all her remaining passengers, “I love you all . . . take care.”
 Have you ever had a city bus driver tell you, “Hey, I love you?”

-This article ends by the author applying; if people ever wonder, where can I find the spirit of God’s Kingdom? – I will tell you – you can find it on the #45 bus riding through San Francisco.
-If people wanna know, “Where can I see the grace of God at work?” the answer is, “Right there . . . behind the wheel of metro transit city bus.”xv
+This article ends with the author saying; if people ever wonder, where can I find the spirit of God’s Kingdom? – I will tell you – you can find it on the #45 bus riding through San Francisco.
+If people wanna know, “Where can I see the grace of God at work?” the answer is, “Right there . . . behind the wheel of a metro transit city bus.” xv

 I couldn’t help but think – if that kind of grace can work on a bus . . . surely it can work in the church.